Should honey bees be poisoned

 So to summarise, if you employ a man in a yellow van that specialises in wasps it can be fairly safe to say that most of these points are being ignored and that the treatment is being carried out illegally.

-Mind you last year their were well known National Pest Control companies doing the same, hopefully we will be coming across fewer of these incidents this year.
+But by the same hand year after year we see well known National Pest Control companies doing exactly the same, hopefully as time passes we will be seeing fewer of these incidents occuring.

 Far better to employ someone that understands the law and the regulations, who specialises in working with honey bees and actually knows what they are talking about?